 A LAND REMEMBERED

-A Land Remembered is a best selling novel by Patrick Smith that tells the story of three generations of the MacIvey family.
-The book was published in 1984.
+A Land Remembered is a best selling novel of historical fiction by Patrick D. Smith that tells the story of three generations of the MacIvey family.

-They rise from a dirt-poor Florida Cracker life to the wealth and standing of real estate tycoons in those three generations.
+They rise from a dirt-poor Cracker life in the Florida scrub to the prestige and standing of wealthy real estate tycoons in those three generations.

 Patrick's story covers the years from 1858 to 1968.
 The novel has become a very popular work of Florida historical literature.